danielharrell/open-eyes-lect-2017-18/Open.md

 awareness.
 For awareness, again, might be the openness most our own, comprehending self and other at once.
 But how?
 How can I ever *be* self and other at once?
-Or to put the paradox in spatial terms, how can I be inside myself and outside myself at once?
+Or to put the paradox in spatial terms: how can I be inside myself and outside myself at once?

 To resolve the paradox, we might suppose I am not